 The amphibious bus-boats starts off on land and plunges into the water.
 This tour is a hit with kids, especially, runs 90 minutes (30 minutes on land and 60 minutes at sea) is fully-narrated and departs from two different locations.
 You’ll likely spot sea lions and plenty of birds while learning about San Diego’s history as a military town and snapping plenty of scenic photos along the way.

-Family owned an operated for over 100 years, this San Diego favorite offers a myriad of harbor cruises.
-Options include:
+Family-owned and operated for over 100 years, this San Diego favorite offers a variety of harbor cruises.
+Flagship Cruises options include:

 - Seasonal whale watching tours in partnership with naturalists from Birch Aquarium

 - Friday Hops on the Harbour (craft beer and dinner cruise)

 - Weekend sunset cocktail cruises

 - Narrated sightseeing tours

 You may be able to save a little by booking through aRes Travel but you’ll need to check the Flagship Cruises schedule and then input the date and time you’d like to go.

 The Patriot Jet Boat is a high-speed, 30-minute thrill ride with spins, tricks, and turns at speeds of up to 50 mph.
 It’s owned by Flagship Cruises and very popular with locals and tourists alike.
 You’ll laugh, scream and rock out to tunes during the journey.
 It’s even possible to go whale watching on the Patriot Jet Boat, too.

 Need to head somewhere along the San Diego Bay?
 Hop into a water taxi.
 This private transportation seats up to 32 people and is fantastic for pickups, drop-offs and private, hourly charters between waterfront locations in Coronado, Point Loma, and downtown San Diego.